slowrookie/redis-web-manager/README.md

 ## Contributing

-Feel free to dive in!
+Welcome to join us!
 [Open an issue](https://github.com/slowrookie/redis-web-manager/issues/new) or submit PRs.

 ## License